Shyamdevkrishnanj/Shyamdevkrishnanj/README.md

 Gonna Update this one later!!!!!!

-Skills: let's say some Python and Java for now..
+Skills: Let's say some Python and Java for now..

-- 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning AI and ML
 - 📫 How to reach me: sdkrishnan16@gmail.com